Tipping In Greece: How To Tip In Greece

 Denominations: Notes – 5 – 500, Coins – 1 & 2 euro notes, 5 – 50 cents

-Other currencies accepted: Dollars may be taken in some tourist resorts.
-However, Euros are the main currency accepted.
+Other currencies accepted: Dollars may be taken in some tourist resorts, but having euros or extra money in the local currency is always a good idea when exploring Greece.
+However, euros are the main currency accepted.

-How To Tip In Greece – Tipping Custom In Greece
+How To Tip In Greece – Tipping Culture In Greece

 Balkan Flags_Greece 2

-What Is The Standard For Tipping In Greece
+What Is The Customary Amount For Tipping In Greece

 Tipping is quite common in Greece, though not obligatory.
-As with most other countries, you’re not required to tip if you don’t feel the service you received was worthy.
+As with most other European countries, you’re not required to tip if you don’t feel you received good service or it was a worthy experience.

 You certainly won’t be met with a grumpy attitude should you opt not to tip.
-However, most service workers make a minimum wage, so tipping is greatly appreciated.
+However, most service staff make a minimum wage, so tipping is greatly appreciated.

-Ultimately, how much you tip in Greece will depend on the level of service you receive.
+Ultimately, how much euro tip you give in Greece will depend on the type of services you receive.
 Although tipping in Greece is generally not expected or required, it’s a sign of gratitude if you enjoy your service, whether it’s in a bar, hotel, restaurant, or taxi.

 POS (Point Of Sale) Tipping In Greece